TezosTaqueria/taqueria/website/docs/plugins/plugin-flextesa.md

 ## Installation

-The Flextesa plugin in a Node.js program distributed as a NPM package which can be installed and uninstalled from the Taqueria CLI
+The Flextesa plugin in a Node.js program distributed as a NPM package which is installed and uninstalled on Taqueria projects from the Taqueria CLI

 To install the Flextesa plugin on a Taqueria project, navigate to the project folder and run:
 ```shell